RainCat1998/obsidian-custom-attachment-location/README.md

 If enabled, attachments dragged and dropped into the editor will be renamed according to the `Pasted File Name` setting.

+### Duplicate name separator

+When you are pasting/dragging a file with the same name as an existing file, this separator will be added to the file name.

+E.g., when you are dragging file `existingFile.pdf`, it will be renamed to `existingFile 1.pdf`, `existingFile 2.pdf`, etc, getting the first name available.

+Default value is ` ` (`space`).

 ## Installation

 - `Custom Attachment Location` is available in [the official Community Plugins repository](https://obsidian.md/plugins?id=obsidian-custom-attachment-location).